Are you a creative business looking to launch your first online shop? Take great-looking product photos that will have your wares flying out the door.

 A snap showing the item’s size relative to a common object like a coin, smartphone or doorway.
 Taking pictures of your products in use, for example in a hand or on a mannequin, is great for showing scale.
 If your product is clothing or fabric, it also shows off the drape and texture.

 Let customers see the backs or bottoms of your item too – even if it’s rarely going to be seen when the product’s in use.
+It’s not necessarily the first thing you’d think about when taking pictures for your online store, but customers love it.
 The aim is to replicate what they would see if they were looking at it in real 360-degree life.
 How your items are stitched, bound or finished on the reverse can be a strong indicator of quality.

 Range and packaging